BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 ::: details ❌ Cannot read property "hasOwnProperty" of undefined" error

 Fully close Discord.
 Fully deactivate any VPNs or firewalls.
 Make sure your installer is up to date.
 Then try again.
-If that still doesn't work, see the previous entry about cleanly removing and resinstalling Discord.
+If that still doesn't work, see the previous entry about cleanly removing and reinstalling Discord.
 :::